w3f/polkadot-wiki/docs/kusama-statemine-ledger.md

 In order to turn on the interoperability with the Statemine Ledger application, go to the "Settings" tab in [Polkadot-JS Apps UI][apps].
-Find the option for attaching Ledger devices and switch the option from the default "Do not attach Ledger devices" to "Attach Ledger via WebUSB" (*see note above*).
+Find the option for attaching Ledger devices and switch the option from the default "Do not attach Ledger devices" to "Attach Ledger via WebUSB" (**but see note above**).

 ![Dropdown selector for allowing Ledger connections in Polkadot-JS Apps UI Settings](assets/ledger.png)

 Click "Save" to keep your settings.

 Now when you go to the "Accounts" tab you will see a new button that says "Add via Ledger".
-Ensure that your Ledger device is unlocked, Ledger Live is *closed* and you have [switched over](https://support.polkadot.network/support/solutions/articles/65000169778-how-to-switch-network-nodes) to the Statemine application, then click this button.
+Ensure that your Ledger device is unlocked, Ledger Live is **closed** and you have [switched over](https://support.polkadot.network/support/solutions/articles/65000169778-how-to-switch-network-nodes) to the Statemine application, then click this button.

 ![Add Ledger button in Polkadot-JS Apps UI](assets/ledger/query-ledger.png)